 What’s going to happen?

-When you set this limit it is going to serve as a catalyst for your child to release their built up emotions.
+What’s more likely is that your ‘no’ is going to serve as a catalyst for your child to release their built up emotions.
 Subconsciously, this is what our children know they need in order to come back to their natural state of feeling clear, calm, balanced.

-If you can offery our love and presence (not leave your child alone) tears and tantrums actually serve an incredible healing purpose in their bodies, your child is not trying to manipulate you with their tears or tantrum and you don’t need to distract away from them.
+If you can offer your love and presence (not leave your child alone) tears and tantrums actually serve an incredible healing purpose in their bodies, your child is not trying to manipulate you with their tears or tantrum and you don’t need to distract away from them.

 If you resonate with this approach and you actually would like to try it out, you will very quickly start seeing some tangible benefits for yourself: such as your child feeling clearer, calmer, more in balance, able to settle into play, able to relax for sleep, sleeping peacefully, listening to you and willing to cooperate again.